mikekaminsky/compare-warehouse-distributions/results.md

   * dc2.8xlarge cluster with three nodes
 * Snowflake:
   * X-Large warehouse (16 servers)
+* Bigquery:
+  * I used whatever the default configuration comes with a fresh warehouse

 We make use of the following tables: `store_sales`, `date_dim`, `store`, `household_demographics`, `customer_address`